 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
 The Example below shows what you would pay if you invested \$10,000 over the various time periods indicated.
-The Example assumes that you reinvested all dividends and other distributions; the average annual return was 5%; the Fund's total operating expenses (reflecting applicable contractual fee waivers and expense reimbursement arrangements) are charged and remain the same over the time periods; and you redeemed all of your investment at the end of each time period.
+The Example assumes that you reinvested all dividends and other distributions; the average annual return was 5%; the Fund's total operating expenses (reflecting applicable contractual fee waivers and expense reimbursement arrangements for the time period they are in effect) are charged and remain the same over the time periods; and you redeemed all of your investment at the end of each time period.